BestTimesToVisit.com Logo

 Bike Share Toronto

-Tip:Download the PBSC app to find stations and unlock bikes.
-Always use designated bike lanes and be mindful of pedestrians.
-A common mistake is not checking the bike's tire pressure or brakes before riding – give it a quick once-over.
+Tip:Download the PBSC app to find bikes and docking stations.
+Ensure you dock the bike properly by pushing it firmly into the station until the light turns green.
+A common mistake is not checking the tire pressure or brakes before riding – give it a quick once-over.
+Stick to bike lanes and trails where available.

 Ride-Sharing Services (Uber/Lyft)

-Available throughout the city, these are convenient for late-night travel, getting to destinations not well-served by public transit, or when you have luggage.
+Widely available throughout the GTA, offering door-to-door convenience.
+Best for late-night travel, getting to areas not well-served by public transit, or when you have a lot of luggage.

-Cost:Variable, but generally more expensive than public transit, especially during peak hours or surge pricing.
+Cost:Variable, but generally more expensive than public transit, especially during peak demand

 Ferries to Toronto Islands